GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 When a web app first loads you need to indicate to the user if it is ready for offline use.
 Do this with a
-[widget that provides brief feedback](https://material.google.com/components/snackbars-toasts.html 'widget that provides brief feedback') about an operation through a message at the bottom of the screen, for example when a section has been synced or a data file has downloaded.
+[widget that provides brief feedback](https://material.google.com/components/snackbars-toasts.html 'widget that provides brief feedback') about an operation through a message at the bottom of the screen such as, for example, when a section has been synced or a data file has downloaded.

 Again think of the language you are using to make sure it is fit for your audience.
 Ensure the